The Worcestershire Breast Unit charity

 We work closely with Look Good Feel Better (LGFB) to offer their two-hour masterclass sessions every other month at the Breast Unit.
 These sessions are a free of charge, confidence boosting two-hour skincare and make-up workshop for women undergoing treatment from any cancer.
 Led by LGFB beauty volunteers, the sessions are an opportunity to meet others in a similar situation whilst being taught vital skills such as how to draw on missing eyebrows and apply eyelashes.
 If you’d like to find out more information and when the next dates are, you can either take a look through our events calendar here or call the charity office and speak to one of our team on 01905 733 786.

-Specialist Days with the Breast Care Team
+Specialist Days with the Breast Care Clinical Team

-We work closely with the entire team at the Breast Unit to offer the very best service; this includes offering specialist days at the Breast Unit.
-We run a Breast Care Information Day annually, where we invite ladies diagnosed in the previous 18-24 months to the Unit to meet all the local support groups available including Macmillan, Happy Feet Fitness and the University of Worcester.
-We also work closely with the breast care team to offer Breast events for women with a Learning Disability, to welcome ladies into the Breast Unit at a quieter time, where they can meet the staff and understand more about how to look after their breasts.
+the local support groups available and to find out more about the support services on offer funded by the WBUH Charity.
+We also work closely with the breast care clinical team to offer Breast events for women with a Learning Disability, to welcome ladies into the Breast Unit at a quieter time, where they can meet the staff and understand more about how to look after their breasts.

 All our care is free to patients.